-Suffolk Psychology Society is pleased to announce an exciting series of lectures for the 2018/2019 academic year.
-Starting with Annelie Harvey on Wednesday 14th November at 5pm in WLT2.
+Suffolk Psychology Society is pleased to announce an exciting series of lectures for the 2019/2020 academic year.
+Starting with Camilla Ghazala on Monday 11th November at 5.30pm in WLT2.

 Attendance is free and we welcome all interested parties not just University of Suffolk members.